 We present the agent computational model that puts emphasis on architectural aspects following the same line as [7].
 It consists of four main modules and a Repository as depicted in Figure 4.

-Figure 4: The general architecture of the computational model for agents management and subsequent goal planning.
+Figure 4: The general architecture of the computational model for agents

 2.2.1 The Knowledge Repository